 How Much Caffeine While Pregnant is Safe?

 The American College of Obstetricians and Gynecologists says that 200mg or less a day is probably safe for the developing fetus and The World Health Organization recommends that expectant mothers consume no more than 300mg per day.

-The European Food Safety Authority recently released their research regarding caffeine safety.
+The European Food Safety Authority recently released its research regarding caffeine safety.
 They concluded that there isn’t enough evidence that 200 mg of caffeine or less poses any risk to the unborn child.